Technology

 ↓

-Orchestrator synthesizes and streams final response
+Orchestrator synthesizes and streams final response to user

 The Specialist Agents